jasoneppink/handheld-digital-photo-frame/README.md

 < PHOTOS >

 There are lots of really great open source and DIY solutions for wall-mounted digital photo frames, most running [MagicMirror²](https://github.com/MichMich/MagicMirror) on Raspbery Pis.
-However, we wanted something that allows the user to hold the display and swipe through the photos, in addition to a default, passive slideshow mode.
-For the interaction to feel simple and natural, the screen would also need to charge wirelessly.
+However we wanted something that, in addition to a default passive slideshow mode, allowed the user to pick up the screen and swipe through the photos.
+For this interaction to feel simple and natural, the screen would also need to charge wirelessly.
 We pieced together a solution from off-the-shelf hardware and software for $143.

 | Feature | Solution |
 | --- | --- |